SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Canada.

-We coordinate experienced wildlife cinematographers across Canada, working alongside Parks Canada, Transport Canada Marine Safety and the Canadian Coast Guard to secure permits for protected species and national park access.
-Our team handles vessel charters along the Pacific, Atlantic and Great Lakes, dive operators, bush plane logistics and remote camp coordination so your crew can focus on filming.
+Here is the short of it.
+We set up skilled wildlife cinematographers across Canada, working alongside Parks Canada, Transport Canada Marine Safety and the Canadian Coast Guard to secure permits for covered species and national park access.
+Our team handles vessel charters along the Pacific, Atlantic and Great Lakes, dive operators, bush plane logistics and remote camp planning so your crew can focus on filming.

 Capabilities